MIT-SPARK/Hydra-GNN/README.md

 This will generate H-tree for all MP3D scenes.
 By default, it will use the MP3D(complete=True) dataset.
 This can be changed in the construct.py code.

+#### Authorship

+  - H-tree Construction was written by Rajat Talak

+  - Training code was written by Siyi Hu

+  - Example inference server with Hydra was written by Nathan Hughes